TanYiQing/PKOB-Website/README.md

 2. Other related info (if any)

 ## Introduction
-In this assignment 1, PKOB system initial prototype will be developed.
+<p align="justify">In this assignment 1, PKOB system initial prototype will be developed.
 This initial prototype contains add, edit, and view details function.
-With this PKOB system initial prototype, victims can register their identity on this system.
+With this PKOB system initial prototype, victims can register their identity on this system.</p>
+<p align="justify">Besides that, with this PKOB system, victim </p>
 ## Result/Output (Screenshot of the output)

 ## Youtube Presentation